PrefectHQ/prefect-helm/README.md

 Charts are automatically versioned and released together.
 The `appVersion` and `prefectTag` version are pinned at package time to the current release of Prefect 2.

-The charts are hosted in a [Helm repository](https://helm.sh/docs/chart_repository/) deployed to the web courtesy of Github Pages.
+The charts are hosted in a [Helm repository](https://helm.sh/docs/chart_repository/) deployed to the web courtesy of GitHub Pages.

 1. Add the Prefect Helm repository to Helm and list available charts and versions: